Itsaadarsh/create-apolloserver-app/README.md

 yarn create apolloserver-app
 ```

-It will spit out all the required files in the root.<br>
+It will spit out all the required files in the root directory `/`.

 Inside the newly created project, you can run some built-in commands: